glomatico/gytmdl/README.md

     gytmdl "https://music.youtube.com/channel/UCwZEU0wAwIyZb4x5G_KJp2w"
     ```

 **Songs that are not part of album (standard YouTube videos) are not supported**.
-To make sure you get valid links, use YouTube Music to search and enable filtering by albums, songs.
+To make sure you get valid links, use YouTube Music to search and enable filtering by songs, albums or artists.

 ### Interactive prompt controls
 * Arrow keys - Move selection